The ability to speak effectively in public is probably the most important skill to develop to enhance your career.

 What do I want my audience to feel?

 What do I want my audience to do?

 Please leave your laptop well alone and switch on your mind instead

 Talk to yourself

 Paint, draw or write a story

-Those intellectual faculties are:
+Those intellectual faculties are

-I can promise you that you won’t find these in your laptop but you will find them in abundance in the deep recesses of your mind.
+You will find them in abundance in the deep recesses of your mind.